 Previously, she served as production coordinator for the television program Look What You’ve Done! with Dr. Robert Brooks, about learning disabilities and self-esteem, and for When the Chips Are Down… with Richard Lavoie, about learning disabilities and discipline.
 Lindstrom also played a significant role in developing LD OnLine, WETA’s award-winning learning disabilities website.

-Prior to working at WETA, Chovanec was the director of print and web publications at Oregon State University, where she led the development of award-winning communications for the university, academic colleges and departments, research centers, and the K-12 outreach program.
-Chovanec has an undergraduate degree from Brown University and an MFA in communication design from Virginia Commonwealth University.
-She has worked as a volunteer tutor in public elementary schools in Virginia and Oregon.
+Prior to working at WETA, Tina was the director of print and web publications at Oregon State University, where she led the development of award-winning communications for the university, academic colleges and departments, research centers, and the K-12 outreach program.
+Tina has an undergraduate degree from Brown University and an MFA in communication design from Virginia Commonwealth University.
+She has been a volunteer in public elementary schools and afterschool literacy programs in Virginia and Oregon.

 Ms. Breiseth has taught both English and Spanish as foreign languages and spent a year in Ecuador teaching English to graduate students with the educational exchange program WorldTeach.
 Ms. Breiseth received her Bachelor’s Degree in English with a Minor in Latin American Studies from Cornell University in Ithaca, NY.
 She lives in Arlington, VA with her husband and daughter.